Skip to main content

 Note the following as you complete the wizard for HA pairs.

 • You should configure a transit gateway when you deploy Cloud Volumes ONTAP HA in multiple Availability Zones (AZs).
-See Set up an AWS transit gateway.
+For instructions, refer to Set up an AWS transit gateway.

 • Deploy the configuration as the following because only two AZs were available in the AWS Top Secret Cloud at the time of publication: